Space Travel: Making It Safer For Humans Traveling To Mars And Other Planets

 Travel in space offers a number of dangers for human beings, but one of the most significant is radiation.
 Human beings on the surface of the Earth are protected from solar radiation and other types of radiation found in outer space by our atmosphere and surrounding magnetic fields.

-But during space travel away from the Earth – such as to the moon or to Mars – the only thing protecting human beings from potentially hazardous or even lethal radiation damage is whatever shielding exists on the outside or inside of the spacecraft.
+But during space travel away from the Earth – such as to the moon or to Mars – the only thing protecting human beings from potentially hazardous, or even lethal radiation damage is whatever shielding exists on the outside or inside of the spacecraft.

 There are two types of shielding that can be used to protect astronauts during space travel.
 The first is passive shielding and can be anything from the metal walls of the spacecraft to the machinery and equipment lining the inside of those walls.
 Even compacted dirt from mined asteroids could be used.